 Intended outcome Success criteria For attendance of our PP students at KKS to be no lower than the attendance for non PP students.
-Attendance for PP in line with peers by 2024.
-Improved student outcomes at GCSE Use of accelerated reader to foster independent reading.
-Use of phonics program to improve reading outcomes.
+Attendance in line with peers by 2024.
+For PP students reading to have improved so that the gap between PP and non PP is reduced.
+Reading age gap in all years is reduced to less than 0.5 years.
+Improved student outcomes at GCSE Successful use of accelerated reader to foster independent reading.
+Development of phonics program to improve reading outcomes.
 An academic tutor in English and Maths will hold small group tutorials with targeted students / small groups of students.
-Extra teaching groups in Maths in Years 7, 8, 9 and English in Year 7.
-Metacognition sessions to support student's learning, including retrieval practice.
+Extra teaching groups in Maths in Years 7, 8, 9 and English in Year 9.
 Additional sessions to support student progress in departmental areas.
 PP end of KS4 P8 scores are on track to reach P8 = 0 by 2024 based on 2021 baseline.
-For the gap in KS4 P8 and A8 scores to be in line or better than the national average by Provide high quality CEIAG provision to all PP student i.e. Ensure all PP students are provided with at least two meaningful encounters with a careers adviser.
-Improve PP attendance at careers related trips and experiences.
-Attendance of PP parents and students evenings at Sixth Form open event in line with Non PP by 2024.
-PP attendance at information events in line with non PP. All Year 9 - 11 students will have had 2 careers related trips and / or experiences.
+For the gap in KS4 P8 and A8 scores to be in line or better than the national average by 2025.
+Using the EEF framework to guide our support of literacy in the curriculum and improve literacy levels Education Endowment Foundation - Literacy which will see disciplinary language used by all departments.
+Provide high quality CEIAG provision to all students' i.e. Attendance of parents and students evenings at Sixth Form open event in line with Non PP by 2024.
+Attendance at information events in line with non PP. All Year 9 - 11 students will have had 2 careers related trips and / or experiences.

 PP students are accessing the correct post 16 pathway based on their baseline data.
-For PP students to be able to enjoy a wide range of enrichment activities we have on offer.
+Ensure all students are provided with at least two meaningful encounters with a careers adviser.
+Improve attendance at careers related trips and experiences.
+All students to use of the Careers platform Unifrog to encourage motivation and foster aspirations.
+For all KKS students to be able to enjoy a wide range of enrichment activities we have on offer so that cultural capital is improved.
 An effective system of tracking participation is in place.
-Levels of engagement for PP students is in line with non PP. A strong professional dialogue will be kept open between all the vulnerable groups of PP students.
+Levels of engagement are equal across all KKS students.
+A strong professional dialogue will be kept open with all PP students.
 PP champions group representing all departments.
 The pastoral team will hold all necessary meetings where needed with external agencies so that we can best support students.
 Other pastoral support will be identified such as the nurture groups in year 7 and 8 as well as one to one appointments with the pastoral team.
-We will continue to identify new additions to the PP register throughout the year.
+Wider opportunities with outside agencies to be used to support the reduction in barriers to progress of all students'.
+We will continue to identify new additions to the KKS PP register throughout the year and all staff will be work collaboratively to identify and overcome barriers.
 The focus grids will be updated as a working document throughout the year.
-Focused item at staff Inset.
-EAL pupils accessing interventions with a phonics teacher employed to focus on access language.
+The progress of students' will be a focused item at staff Inset.
+Increase parental engagement with school Attendance at parents evenings is in line with their peers by 2024.
+Communication with PP parents / carers allowing early interventions to take place.